United Federation of Planets

-In the fictional universe of Star Trek the United Federation of Planets (UFP) is the interstellar government with which, as part of its space force Starfleet, most of the characters and starships of the franchise are affiliated.
+In the fictional universe of Star Trek, the United Federation of Planets (UFP) is the interstellar government with which, as part of its space force Starfleet, most of the characters and starships of the franchise are affiliated.
 Commonly referred to as "the Federation", it was introduced in the original Star Trek television series.
 The survival, success, and growth of the Federation and its principles of freedom have become some of the Star Trek franchise's central themes.

 The Federation is an organization of numerous planetary sovereignties, including Earth and Vulcan.
-The franchise focuses on Starfleet, the exploration and defence arm of the Federation, rather than the government.
+The franchise focuses on Starfleet, the exploration and defense arm of the Federation, rather than the Federation's government.
 Viewers are rarely given details of the internal workings of the government; however, many episodes refer to the rules and laws that the Federation imposes on the characters and their adventures.